 Time stood still.
 Then, the inevitable happened.
 He punched me hard in the chest, hard.
 It hurt, and it left a mark.
 We threw a few wild swings at each other.
 I was getting killed, but somehow, we got tangled up in the desks and fell to the floor.

 The teacher came over and broke everything up, threatening us with detention.
 The whole thing was done.

-Stand up to them because a bully doesn’t expect you to fight back, so it can sometimes take less of a fight than you anticipate to shut them down.
+Stand up to them because a bully doesn’t expect you to fight back.
+It sometimes take less of a fight than you anticipate to shut them down.

-Stand up to them because the very experience of standing up makes you feel a little bit more powerful if you’re on the side of right, even if you lose.
+Stand up to them because the very experience of standing up makes you feel a little bit more powerful, even if you lose.

-And stand up to bullies because doing so, if you’re a thoughtful person, also makes you stop and think about the times when you might have acted a bit like a bully yourself.
+Stand up to bullies because doing so, if you’re a thoughtful person, makes you stop and think about the times when you might have acted a bit like a bully yourself.

 I mean, I don’t think the book-knocker was a bad kid; it was just his turn.
 I know I’ve had mine.
-(I wouldn’t be as charitable for some of the kids at School #1, though.)
+(I wouldn’t be as charitable for some of the kids at School #1, though, to put it lightly.)